viglesiasce/continuous-delivery-spinnaker-gke/labs/creating-your-pipeline.md

 ## What's Next

-With a pipeline in place it's time to use it to deploy container images.
+With a pipeline in place, it's time to use it to deploy container images.